Merrimack Warriors softball

 The Merrimack Warriors softball team represents Merrimack College in NCAA Division I college softball.
 The team participates in the Metro Atlantic Athletic Conference (MAAC), having joined following the 2023–2024 academic school year.
 From 1985 until 2019, the team was a member of the Northeast-10 Conference (NE–10), playing at the Division II level before transitioning to Division I in 2020.
 From 2020 until 2024, the team was a member of the Northeast Conference (NEC).
 In 2024 they joined the Metro athletic conference (MAAC).
-The Warriors are currently led by head coach Elaine Schwager.
+The Warriors are currently led by head coach Jill Gagnon.
 The team plays its home games at Martone-Mejail Field located on the college's campus.

 History

 During their time as an NCAA Division II program, Merrimack found significant success as a member of the Northeast-10 Conference, They had 19 straight winning seasons from 1986-2004.
 Including winning the 1994 NCAA Division II softball championship over Humboldt State going 45-4 overall that year, In addition to a national title, the Warriors won 12 regular season championships, eight conference tournament championships, 5 regional championships from 1994-2000.
 Qualifying for the NCAA tournament 15 times.
 Since transitioning to Division I in 2020, The team has yet to finish a season with a winning record.
 However they were runners up in the NEC championship during the 2023 season.
 In 2025 they moved to the MAAC.

 Merrimack won several awards during their time in the Northeast-10 Conference.
 The program won eight NE-10 Player of the Year awards, doing so in 1988 with Jenny Jenkins, 1993 and 1994 with Kim Page, 1996 with Daniela Paparo, 1996 with Raffaela Paparo, 1998 and 1999 with Stacey Dell'Anno, and 2002 with Katie Morgis.
 The team has also won six NE-10 Coach of the Year awards, winning in 1986, 1988, and 1992 with Bob DeGregorio, 1993 with Michelle Myslinski, and in 2009 and 2017 with Elaine Schwager.
 The 1994 team was inducted into the Northeast-10 conference hall of fame as well as the Merrimack athletics hall of fame.